-- How will Vietnam’s real estate market perform in 2019?
+- How will Vietnam’s real estate market perform in 2022?

-- What will drive the real estate market in 2019 and beyond?
+- What will drive the real estate market in 2022 and beyond?

 - Eased foreign ownership regulations since 2015

-- Increased manufacturing & booming tourism
+- Increased manufacturing and a booming tourism

 - Rising interest among foreign buyers